ViniciusPiresLopes/PygameParticleSystem/README.md

 # PygameParticleSystem
-A simple pygame particle system.
+A particle system made with pygame.